microsoft/qsharp/katas/content/getting_started/flip_qubit/index.md

 Exercises are problems that you have to solve by writing Q# code.
-On each exercise, you will be presented with placeholder code that you will have to fill in with the correct solution.
+In each exercise, you will be presented with placeholder code that you will have to fill in with the correct solution.

 **Input:** A qubit in the $|0\rangle$ state.